Canadian Air and Space Conservancy

 The Canadian Air and Space Conservancy (formerly the Toronto Aerospace Museum and the Canadian Air and Space Museum) was an aviation museum that was located in Toronto, Ontario, featuring artifacts, exhibits and stories illustrating a century of Canadian aviation heritage and achievements.
 The museum was located in a hangar that once housed the original de Havilland Canada aircraft manufacturing building, but in September 2011 the museum and all of the other tenants in the building were evicted by the landlord, the Crown Corporation, PDP (Downsview Park).
 The site was slated for redevelopment as a new sports centre but after closing the museum the development was placed on hold.
-The museum is developing a new location and its collections are currently not available for public viewing.
+The museum is developing a new location and its collections are available Wednesdays through Saturdays, online booking required.

 Located in what is now known as Downsview Park, the hangar was later appropriated by the Royal Canadian Air Force as a part of RCAF Station Downsview, and then later as CFB Toronto, which was closed in April 1996.
 On September 20, 2011, after the order to vacate the premises, the museum's collection was transferred to forty-four, 40-foot freight containers and stored in a parking lot on the Greater Toronto Airports Authority (GTAA) property in Toronto.
 The collection was then unloaded into warehouse space provided by GTAA, until 2018.

 When it was active the institution was largely run by volunteers and had the goal of educating visitors on the Canadian aerospace industry and technology.
 It is a registered Canadian non-profit organization, operating as the "Canadian Air & Space Museum".

 In November 2018 it was announced that the museum would reopen at Edenvale Airport, 100 km northwest of Toronto, near Edenvale, Ontario, in 2019 and be renamed the Canadian Air and Space Conservancy.

-By the summer of 2022 the museum's website had been taken down and the museum may be closed.